It’s one of the worst feelings, ever.

 It’s their shot at history, to be recognized not just as a simple ‘good’, but as a great.

-You await the match with equal parts anticipation and consternation.
+You await the match/game/race with equal parts excitement and consternation.
 Watching it is almost an out-of-body experience.
 Every second feels like an eternity.
-Every chance, a link in that chain known as a life-changing moment.
+Every chance, a link in the chain that can cause a life-changing moment.

 You smile.
 You laugh sarcastically.
 You roll your eyes.
 You cuss.
 You judge.